 - Master of Science (MS) in Occupational Therapy (a post professional program for occupational therapists seeking advanced knowledge and skills at a Masters level)

-- Clinical Science Doctorate in Occupational Therapy (CScD) (for occupational therapists seeking advanced knowledge and skills at a Clinical Doctorate level)
+- Doctor of Clinical Science in Occupational Therapy (CScD) (for occupational therapists seeking advanced knowledge and skills at a Clinical Doctorate level)

 - Doctor of Philosophy in Rehabilitation Science (PhD) (for people who want to develop advanced skills as researchers in occupational therapy)